The Ed Long Invitational at The Hockaday School

 Please make sure you treat others at the tournament with respect.
 Hate speech will not be tolerated.

 Other than that, have fun!
 If you can maintain high energy throughout the round, I am sure you will find that you perform better.
 I enjoy a personable speaking style, so feel free to crack a joke or two if you want.
-Good luck at the tournament!!
+Good luck!!

 Hello!